 Jesus’ View of Unjustifiably Putting Away a Wife

 Implicit in all the scriptures discussed in this essay is the presumption that monogamy was highly preferred during Jesus’ life.
 Polygamy had not been outlawed, as the LoM allowed it, but it was disfavored and frowned on by both Jews and Christians.
-The stigma against polygamy had been in place among the Jews since their return from the Babylonian exile, and their leading scriptorians had come to see from their own history that taking multiple wives led a man to unrighteousness.3 Further evidence of this stigma against bigamy or polygamy among Christians was found not only in the fact that Jesus’ pronouncements on marriage, separation and divorce all presupposed and assumed the presence of only one wife, but also in the teachings by his apostles that church leaders were to have only one wife.
+The stigma against polygamy had been in place among the Jews since their return from the Babylonian exile, and their leading scriptorians had come to see from their own history that taking multiple wives led a man to unrighteousness.3 Further evidence of this stigma against bigamy or polygamy among Christians was found not only in the fact that Jesus’ pronouncements on marriage, separation and divorce all presupposed the presence of only one wife, but also in the teachings by his apostles that church leaders were to have only one wife.
 (See, 1 Timothy 3:2, 12; Titus 1:6.)
-And, according to Jacob 2:27 in the Book of Mormon, the rule of only one wife per husband was well established among the Nephites when they left Jerusalem 600 years before Christ.)
+And, according to Jacob 2:27 in the Book of Mormon, the rule of only one wife per husband was well established among the Nephites when they left Jerusalem 600 years before Christ.

 Jesus’ pronouncements on “putting away” consistently demonstrate that individuals who were married but later rejected by and separated from their spouse without going through a divorce, remained a spouse in his eyes despite their separation.
 And if they participated in sex with a second person, whether they purported to marry them or not, it was accounted as adultery.

 With this in mind, it makes sense that Jesus would say in his Sermon on the Mount that a man putting away, or separating from, his wife except for reasons of sexual immorality caused her to commit adultery.
 (See Matt.
 5:32.)
 The hypothetical victim the Lord likely had in mind had married a husband expecting to live the life of a wife, bear and raise children, be supported by the income generated by the family, belong to a group of friends and neighbors, and be a respected member of the community.
 Now her husband had found fault with her and removed her from the home.
 By doing so, he had also removed the expectation of, and opportunity for, fulfillment or happiness.
 The woman had become the husband’s prisoner, legally unable to remarry because she was still her husband’s undivorced wife.
 Having her children living with both parents, as well as financial support, a place to live, and family ties– all these were now severed, and the wife’s life ruined, all because the husband found some fault with her.
 If she wanted the life of a wife and mother that she had originally agreed to, her only recourse was to seek a new mate and enter into a relationship which Jewish law deemed adulterous.
 Jesus obviously considered punishing a wife so harshly for reasons less than sexual immorality to be unconscionable.
-Most of the blame for her adultery under these circumstances rested on the husband.
+Most of the blame for her post-separation adultery under these circumstances rested on the husband.

 Christ’s teaching obviously took into account that few wives would ever be deemed uniformly perfect in the eyes of their mates.
 Obviously no man could live up to a similar standard, either, so it was unjust that he should be able to end a marriage because of his wife’s inability to achieve the impossible.
-If a wife committed adultery without having previously been put away, she had chosen to devalue her marriage and could reasonably be required to bear the consequences.
+If a wife committed adultery without having previously been justifiably put away, she had chosen to devalue her marriage and could reasonably be required to bear the consequences.
 But anything less than such immorality was insufficient to justify breaking the marital bond.
 Being rejected by her husband for small reasons literally made adultery more of a logical option among rejected women than it would have otherwise been.
 This would accomplish the opposite of what Jesus intended.
-Too, the rejection carried with it the harmful effects the re-ordering of family relationships would have on any children already born to the couple.
+Too, the husband’s rejection carried with it the harmful effects the re-ordering of family relationships would have on any children already born to the couple.
 Treating a wife in this manner greatly compromised the integrity, not to mention the appeal, of the marriage institution itself.

 Jesus’ teaching in Matt.
 19:9 that a man who put away his wife for reasons less than “fornication” and married a second woman was committing adultery also made sense.
 He was merely separated, not divorced; he wasn’t free to remarry, even if the civil law allowed it.
 In the Lord’s eyes, his devotion was still owed to his first, and only, wife.